john-bv/js-to-php/README.md

-# ts-to-php
+# js-to-php
-Typescript to PHP compiler made in deno.
+Javascript/Typescript to PHP compiler made in deno.